Provisional Irish Republican Army campaign: Early campaign 1970–72

 Another element of their campaign was the bombing of commercial targets such as shops and businesses.
 The most effective tactic the IRA developed for its bombing campaign was the car bomb, where large amounts of explosives were packed into a car, which was driven to its target and then detonated.
 Seán Mac Stíofáin, the first Chief of Staff of the Provisional IRA, described the car bomb both as a tactical and strategic weapon.
 From the tactical point of view, it tied down a great number of British troops in Belfast and other cities and major towns across Northern Ireland.
 Strategically, it hampered the British administration and government of the country, striking simultaneously at its economic structure.
 While most of the IRA's attacks on commercial targets were not intended to cause casualties, on many occasions they killed civilians.
 Examples include the bombing of the Abercorn restaurant in Belfast in March 1972, in which two young Catholic women were killed and 130 people injured, attributed to the IRA, which never acknowledged responsibility, as well as the bombing of the La Mon restaurant in County Down in February 1978, which resulted in the deaths of twelve Protestant civilian customers, and others maimed and injured.

 In rural areas such as South Armagh (which is a majority Catholic area near the Irish border), the IRA unit's most effective weapon was the "culvert bomb", where bombs were planted under drains in country roads.
-This proved so dangerous for British Army patrols that virtually all troops in the area had to be transported by helicopter, a policy which continued until 2007, when the last British Army base was closed in South Armagh.
+This proved so dangerous for British Army patrols that virtually all troops in the area had to be transported by helicopter, a policy which continued until the last British Army base was closed in South Armagh.